WHAT CAN I EXPECT IN A DIVORCE?

-“What can I expect in a divorce” is the question often asked when the marital relationship has broken down and separation is inevitable.
-Perhaps it is the question that concerns you the most.
+“What can I expect in a divorce?"
+Is this the question concerns you the most.

 You may have spoken with family and friends and taken their divorce advice.
 You may have even consulted with an attorney or two and received general information about the divorce process.
 We know you’ve looked online because you’re sitting behind a computer, phone or tablet and reading this right now.